ICAP

 Previous Nomenclature Diffuse

-Description Homogeneous and regular fluorescence across all nucleoplasm.
-The nucleoli maybe stained or not stained depending on cell substrate.
-Mitotic cells (metaphase, anaphase, and telophase) have the chromatin mass intensely stained in a homogeneous hyaline fashion.
+Description Homogeneous fluorescence dispersed throughout the nucleoplasm.
+The nucleoli may or may not be stained depending on the cell substrate.
+In mitotic cells (metaphase, anaphase, and telophase) the chromatin mass is intensely stained in a homogeneous fashion.

 Antigen Association dsDNA, nucleosomes, histones